emteknetnz/silverstripe-varchar-polyfill/README.md

 This module provides a polyfill for `DBClassNameVarchar` which is not available before `silverstripe/framework` 5.4.0 and was added in this [pull-request](https://github.com/silverstripe/silverstripe-framework/pull/11359).

+This module works on Silverstripe 4 and 5.

 This functionality this provides is described [here](https://github.com/silverstripe/developer-docs/blob/5/en/02_Developer_Guides/08_Performance/06_ORM.md#changing-classname-column-from-enum-to-varchar-classname-varchar).

-This module works on Silverstripe 4 and 5.
+> [!NOTE]
+> Unlike the documented `DBClassNameVarchar` class, when installing this module you do NOT need to add configuration to your profect, as the configuration is included as part of this module.

 When upgrading to CMS 6, and also optionally 5.4, you should uninstall this module and instead use the `DBClassNameVarchar` class provided in `silverstripe/framework`.